szabolcstoth/robotframework-basics/docs/02-classroom/02-file-handling.md

 ## Goal

-* Create a new test data file named `students.txt` which contains two names in separate lines.
+* Create a new test data file named `students.txt` that contains two names in separate lines.
-* Create a new keyword named `Read Names From File` which will log the names to console from the `students.txt`.
+* Create a new keyword named `Read Names From File` that will log the names from the `students.txt` to console.
-* Create a new test case named `Students` which will utilize the previously created keyword.
+* Create a new test case named `Students` that uses the previously created keyword.

 ## Solution

 !!! info "Hints"
-    You can handle files and directories by using keywords from the `OperatingSystem` library.
+    You can manipulate files and directories by using keywords from the `OperatingSystem` library.

     [Click here to learn more about the `OperatingSystem` library](https://robotframework.org/robotframework/latest/libraries/OperatingSystem.html).

-    You will need to use `Split To Lines` keyword from the `String` library.
+    You will need to use the `Split To Lines` keyword from the `String` library.

     [Click here to learn more about the `String` library](https://robotframework.org/robotframework/latest/libraries/String.html).